Festive Forest Christmas Ornament - a mini tutorial

 Sew around the edge of the block/backing with a 1/4" seam, leaving an opening to turn it all right side out.
 Make sure to backstitch at the beginning and end so it doesn't unravel.

 Trim the extra batting off, and trim the corners, then turn it right side out through the opening you left.
 Gently push out the corners.
 Fold the fabric in at the opening, then give the whole thing a good press with the iron.

-Hand stitch the opening closed with an invisible stitch and hang it on your tree to admire your work (or the door decoration, if, like me, you don’t have a tree yet).
+Hand stitch the opening closed with an invisible stitch and hang it on your tree (or on the door swag if, like me, you don't have the tree yet) to admire your work.